 The Eighth Amendment to the U.S. Constitution states: “Excessive bail shall not be required, nor excessive fines imposed, nor cruel and unusual punishments inflicted.”
 According to the U.S. Supreme Court, punishment is cruel and unusual if it is too severe for the crime, arbitrary, is rejected throughout society, and is not more effective than a less severe penalty.
 The U.S. is one of the few countries in the world that has executed minors under 18-years-old.
 In 2005, the U.S. Supreme Court ruled that the death penalty for minors offended "evolving standards of decency" and therefore constituted “cruel and unusual punishment.”

 According to the American Civil Liberties Union (ACLU), “The capital punishment system is discriminatory and arbitrary and inherently violates the Constitutional ban against cruel and unusual punishment.
 The ACLU opposes the death penalty in all circumstances, and looks forward to the day when the United States joins the majority of nations in abolishing it.”
-There are five methods currently used to execute people—lethal injection, electrocution, gas chamber, firing squad, and hanging—and the ACLU argues that there are significant problems with each.
+There are five methods currently used to execute people—lethal injection, electrocution, gas chamber, firing squad, and hanging.
+The firing squad is only used in Utah.
+The ACLU argues that there are significant problems with each method.
 Consider just a few examples of several botched cases.

 A prisoner generally dies within seven minutes of receiving a lethal injection.
-In a 2014 Ohio case, Dennis McGuire received a lethal injection of two new drugs (midazolam + hydromorphone).
+Drugs for lethal injections in the United States were obtained from Europe, where the death penalty is illegal.
+However legal pressures and concerns from manufacturers in Europe have made traditional execution drugs unavailable.
+Thus, states have been trying experimental drug cocktails for lethal injections.
+In 2014 there have been a number of "botched executions" involving lethal injections.
+In an Ohio case, Dennis McGuire received a lethal injection of two new drugs (midazolam + hydromorphone).
 The drugs took 26 minutes to kill McGuire, as he physically struggled, choked, and gasped for air.
+In an Arizona case, Joseph Rudolph Wood received the same two new drugs as McGuire, and it took him nearly 2 hours to die.
+In an Oklahoma case, Clayton D. Lockett received an unknown mixture of "experimental" lethal drugs.
+He immediately began struggling after the injection was given, and ended up dying of a massive heart attack an hour later.
+His attorney said: "After weeks of Oklahoma refusing to disclose basic information about the drugs for tonight's lethal injection procedures, tonight, Clayton Lockett was tortured to death."
 In a 2006 Florida case, Angel Nieves Diaz died 34 minutes after receiving a lethal injection.
 The needle apparently went through his vein and into soft tissue deep in his arm.
 Eyewitness reports indicate that Diaz was still moving and attempting to speak (or, perhaps, scream) more than 20 minutes into the execution.
 In a 2006 Ohio case, it took over 90 minutes to kill Joseph Lewis Clark.
 Clark could be heard moaning and groaning from behind the curtain.
 In a 2007 Ohio case, it took over two hours and 10 attempts to kill Christopher Newtown.
 It took so long that Newton was given a bathroom break.
 In both the Clark and Newton cases, officials had difficulty finding a vein.

 In 1999 Allen Lee Davis was electrocuted in Florida.
 "Before he was pronounced dead…the blood from his mouth had poured onto the collar of his white shirt, and the blood on his chest had spread to about the size of a dinner plate, even oozing through the buckle holes on the leather chest strap holding him to the chair."
 Florida Supreme Court Justice Leander Shaw said that Davis “was brutally tortured to death by the citizens of Florida."